-Whether it’s a comprehensive, full coverage pet insurance policy or an accident-only plan to cover those “what ifs,” pet insurance is something that every conscientious pet owner must consider.
+Whether it’s a comprehensive, full coverage pet insurance policy or an accident-only plan to cover those “what ifs”, pet insurance is something that every conscientious pet owner must consider.
 To determine whether cat or dog insurance is right for you, sit down and come up with a list of the top five ways it could benefit you and your pet.
-These entries will probably include making veterinary visits more affordable, the peace of mind in knowing that your pet is protected and having access to the absolute best health care possible for your pet.
+These entries will probably include making veterinary visits more affordable, the peace of mind that comes with knowing that your pet is protected, and having access to the absolute best health care possible for your pet.

 Once you’ve written out the top benefits that a pet insurance policy has to offer, look around the Internet to find reviews of the top pet insurance policies.
 Sites like Pet Insurance Review (www.petinsurancereview.com) and ePinions (http://www99.epinions.com/reviews/finc-Insurance-All-Veterinary_Pet_Insurance) can help you get an idea about what users have to say about various plans.

 Armed with this information, you’ll be able to make the best choice possible suited to the needs of your dog or cat.
 When you’ve found the policy that’s right for you, you’ll be prepared, knowing that your furry friend is protected for the long haul.
 Providing the absolute best for your pet is a true joy.
 Having to make a choice between taking on an expensive financial burden you may not be capable of meeting, or euthanizing your best friend is not a situation you want to experience.

 @JillyEssayQueen Yes.
 Call your current insurer and ask what they offer =)

 I've never known much about pet insurance.
 However, I think that it is wise to know more.
 It is, after all, a great resource if you beloved pet gets sick.
 Nobody wants to face the possibility of not being able to afford certain procedures that their pet needs.